History of the University of Pennsylvania: 20th century

 Judith Rodin, from 1994 through 2004, served as the first permanent female president of an Ivy League university.
 During her Presidency, Penn tripled its fundraising and the size of its endowment, engineered an internationally heralded community renewal program, attracted the most selective classes in the university’s history (climbing from 16th to fourth in the leading national rankings), rapidly grew its academic core, and dramatically enhanced the quality of life on campus and in surrounding community by encouraging revitalization in U City and West Philly through (a) public safety, (b) establishment of Wharton School alliances for small businesses (c) development of buildings and streetscapes that turned outward to U City and West Philly communities, and (d) establishment of a university-led partnership school, the Sadie Tanner Mossell Alexander University of Pennsylvania Partnership School (aka "Penn Alexander School").

 21st century

-Amy Gutmann succeeded Judith Rodin to become the 8th president of the University of Pennsylvania from 2004 to 2022, the longest-serving president in Penn's history (and is presently the Christopher H. Browne Distinguished Professor of Political Science, in Penn's School of Arts and Sciences, and Professor of Communication, in Penn's Annenberg School for Communication.
+In 2004, Amy Gutmann succeeded Judith Rodin as the 8th president of the University of Pennsylvania, serving until 2022, the longest-serving president in Penn's history.